speedment/speedment-doc/pages/getting_started.md

 {% include prev_next.html %}

+## Speedment Requirements
+Before proceeding with the installation, please make sure that you have the following installed:

+* Apache Maven version 3.3.9 or later
+* Java version 8.0.40 or later

-## Installation
+## Installation with Maven
-Speedment is installed in your pom.xml file.
-We recommend that you use the on-line [Speedment Initializer](https://www.speedment.com/initializer/) to setup your pom file.
+Speedment is installed using [Apache Maven](https://maven.apache.org/) by including the Speedment dependencies in your pom.xml-file.
 You need to setup both the `speedment-maven-plugin` (for code generation) and the `speedment-runtime` (used by the application at runtime).

-### Speedment
-Speedment Open Source (or just Speedment for short) contains stream handling, code generation, runtime and connectors to MySQL, MariaDB and PostgreSQL.
-[Here](#speedment-pom-example) is an example of a pom.xml file for Speedment.

-### Speedment Enterprise
-Speedment Enterprise contains additional features that are useful in enterprise environments, for example an in-memory DataStore accelerator and support for commercial databases like Oracle, Sql Server, DB2 and AS400.
-In order to activate Speedment Enterprise, you need a license that can either be purchased or downloaded for free (trial) from [www.speedment.com](https::/www.speedment.com).
-Again, we encourage you to use the on-line [Speedment Initializer](https://www.speedment.com/initializer/) to setup your pom file.
-[Here](#speedment-enterprise-pom-example) is an example of a pom.xml file for Speedment Enterprise.
+If starting a project from scratch, the Initializer can help you automatically generate a custom project pom-file.
+There are two different versions of the Initializer depending on which version of Speedment you intend to use:
+* [Speedment Open Source Initializer](https://speedment.com/oss-download) is used to generate a pom-file for a Speedment OSS project.
+* [Speedment Initializer](https://speedment.com/download) is used to generate a pom-file for any Speedment Stream/HyperStream project, including trials and free-licenses.

+If you prefer to manually configure your pom.xml, see the [Maven guide](maven.html#top) for more detailed information about configuring the correct dependencies.

 ## Starting the Tool
-The code generation and configuration tool is started using the Maven target `speedment:tool`.
-Once run, you can elect to use the tool to graphically maintain your project or you can use any text editor and modify the `speedment.json` file that holds the configuration model for your project.
+Speedment uses JSON configuration files to generate Java code from your database.
+The JSON files will be created using the Speedment Tool.
+You can choose to start the Tool from your IDE* or run it from the command line.

+#### With the Command Line
+Locate the directory of your pom.xml-file and run the following:

+`mvn speedment:tool`

+#### With Your IDE
+Launch the project as a Maven project in your IDE.
+A number of Maven goals associated with Speedment will be available.
+Use `speedment:tool` to connect to your database and generate a Java representation of the domain model.

+{% include image.html file="mvn-goals.png" alt="Speedment Maven Goals" caption="Speedment Maven Goals as shown in IntelliJ" %}

+{% include note.html content = "
+If you wish to use an existing JSON file, use `speedment:generate` instead.
+" %}

-The process is divided in two steps:
+The following process is divided in three steps:
+  1. Select a preferred license type (only applies to Enterprise projects)
-  1 Connecting to the Database
+  1. Connect to the database
-  2 Configuration of the Project and Code Generation
+  2. Configure the project and generate a Java Domain Model from the database

+### Step 1.
+Select a license type (For Enterprise projects only)
+When the tool launches for the first time you need to license your software.
+The graphical interface will leave you with three options:

+* Use an existing license key for Stream or HyperStream
+* Request a 30-day HyperStream trial
+* Start a Free license which will provide access to all features of HyperStream for databases under 500 MB

-### Step 1, Connecting to the Database
+### Step 2.
+Connect to the database
+Next, simply fill out the database credentials and hit Connect.

+{% include note.html content = "
+For security reasons, Speedment __never stores__ the database password in generated classes or configuration files.
+" %}

 {% include image.html file="tool_connect_screenshot.png" url="https://www.speedment.com/" alt="The Speedment Tool - Connecting to the Database" caption="The Speedment Tool - Connecting to the Database" %}

-### Step 2, Configuration of the Project and Code Generation
+### Step 3.
+Configure the project and generate code
+Speedment now analyses the underlying data sources’ metadata and automatically creates code which directly reflects the structure (i.e. the “domain model”) of the data sources.
+Once finished, the database structure is visualized as a tree in the appearing window.
+To generate the object-oriented Java representation, press "Generate".

 {% include image.html file="tool_screenshot.png" url="https://www.speedment.com/" alt="The Speedment Tool - Configuration and Code Generation" caption="The Speedment Tool - Configuration and Code Generation" %}

-Read more on the Speedment Maven Plugin [here](https://speedment.github.io/speedment-doc/maven.html)

 ## Hello World
-Once your project has been setup properly and you have run the Maven target `speedment:tool` and generated code, you can start writing Speedment applications.
+Once the files are generated, you are ready to write your first Java Stream query.

-Here is a small example that will count the number of films that is rated "PG-13" from an example database named "Sakila".
+Here is a an application that will count the number of films that is rated "PG-13" from an example database named "Sakila".
 ``` java
      // Configure and start Speedment
      Speedment app = new SakilaApplicationBuilder()